UoMResearchIT/matlab-novice/_episodes/02-arrays.md

   but you can specify the dimensions you want separated by a comma."
 - "To select data points we use `M(rows, columns)`, where rows and columns are the indices of the elements we want.
 They can be just numbers or arrays of numbers."
-- "We use the colon operator to select ranges of elements as `start:increment:end`."
+- "We use the colon operator to select ranges of elements as `start:end` or `start:increment:end`."
 - "We use the keyword `end` to get the index of the last element."
 - "The colon operator by itself `:` selects all the elements."
 ---